npandrei/aspnetcore-reactjs/README.md

 # aspnetcore-reactjs
-This is a simple application that shows how you can integrate React.js with AspNetCore.
+This is a simple application that shows how you can integrate React.js, readux and react-router with AspNetCore.

 # create bundles